-For example, if the reason for the violation is a new arrest for a DUI, a police officer who arrested you for a DUI in Los Angeles will come to the court and tell the judge that he arrested you for drunk driving in Los Angeles.
+If the reason for the violation is a new arrest for a DUI, a police officer who arrested you for a DUI in Los Angeles will be subpoenaed to court to tell the judge why he arrested you for drunk driving in Los Angeles.
 He will tell the court everything that he saw including how well you drove, did you look drunk, did you admit to drinking, how did you do during the field sobriety tests and what was the result of breath or blood test.
 Your DUI Defense Attorney can cross-examine the officer and call witnesses in defense of your Los Angeles DUI.
-After the hearing, the DA or CA will request that you are found guilty of the probation violation and that the judge gives you jail time or another way of punishment.
+After the hearing, the DA or CA will request that the court find you guilty of the probation violation and that the judge gives you jail time or another way of punishment.
 The punishment can not exceed the maximum jail time for the original DUI minus any jail time already served.

 If a driver is arrested for a DUI but his blood alcohol level is below .08%, he is unlikely to be prosecuted for a DUI in Los Angeles.
 However, a low blood alcohol level will not be an excuse for a probation violation and the driver will face a Los Angeles probation violation hearing because when a person is on DUI probation, he can not have any alcohol in his bloodstream during driving.